xyguo/emacs.d/README.md

 * clang 3.2-10 or greater (for C/C++, necessary for `auto-complete-clang`)
 * ghci 7.10.1 or greater (for Haskell)

+### Enable TLS for securely connecting to ELPA
+ELPA is accessed over HTTP by default, which may result in security problems, so I prefer to use HTTPS instead.
+This can be done simply by replace the "http" in ELPA repository addresses with "https", and turn on the TLS checking.

+By default, both HTTPS and TLS checking are **disabled**.
+If you do like to turn them on (and I recommend you to), then the following requirements must be met:

+* remove the comment before `(require 'init-security)` line in `init.el`
+* gnutls 3.4 or greater
+* The `certifi` package from pypi (`pip install certifi`)

+More detailed description can be found in [this article](https://glyph.twistedmatrix.com/2015/11/editor-malware.html).

 ## Installation
 To install, clone this repo to `~/.emacs.d`, i.e. ensure that the `init.el` contained in this repo ends up at `~/.emacs.d/init.el`: